PacificBiosciences/pb-assembly/README.md

 Please use this handy [bug report template](https://github.com/PacificBiosciences/pbbioconda/issues/new?template=bug_report.md).

-#### What coverage do I need for de novo assembly and polishing
+#### What coverage do I need for _de novo_ assembly and polishing?

-When planning for a project, you should consider two types of coverage: `sequence coverage` is the total bases generated divided by the genome size. `Unique molecular coverage` or `physical coverage` are the number _unique_ bases generated divided by the genome size.
+When planning for a project, you should consider two types of coverage: `sequence coverage` is the total bases generated divided by the genome size. `Unique molecular coverage` or `physical coverage` are the number _unique_ bases divided by the genome size.
 PacBio sequencing can generate multiple subreads for a single template molecule because within a reaction well, the polymerase may make multiple passes around the circular library molecule.
 How many passes depends on the movie length and the length of the insert.
-For de novo genome assembly, we recommend selecting only a single subread per reaction well.
+For _de novo_ genome assembly, we recommend selecting only a single subread per reaction well.
 This reduces the rate of chimerism/misassembly in the resulting contigs.
-However, we recommend using _all_ subreads when polishing your contigs in order to get the highest base quality.
+However, we recommend using _all_ subreads when polishing your contigs in order to get the highest base qualities.

-In general, for assembly we recommend 30-50X `unique molecular coverage` _per haplotye_.
+In general, for assembly we recommend

++ 30-50X `unique molecular coverage` _per haplotye_

++ 50-80X `sequencing coverage` per haplotype for polishing

 Coverage scales linearly for highly heterozygous diploids or polyploids.

-For polishing, we recommend 50-80X `sequencing coverage` per haplotype.

-Users may increase their sequencing coverage by running longer movies _without using any additional library material_.
+Users may increase their sequencing coverage by running longer movies _without using any additional library material_!

 #### Can I start from corrected reads?